In this age of unusual unrest and uncertainty, Salem’s 2020 Police Officer of the Year offers a welcome antidote.

 “Everybody works together for a common goal in Salem,” he says.
 “The school division, the teachers, the administrators, and the police department all want resource officers in the schools.
 It is important for us to be there and I commend Salem for making this a priority.”

 “I have known Senior Officer Goodman since he was a teenager and it has been a true privilege to see him develop into the humble, hard-working and loyal man he is today,” says Mike Crawley, Salem Police Chief.
-“He is unlike many people we currently see in the work force in that he takes ownership of a problem when he sees one and doesn’t wait for someone else for fix it.
+“He is unlike many people we currently see in the work force in that he takes ownership of a problem when he sees one and doesn’t wait for someone else to fix it.
 He has that ‘guardian’ mindset you cannot teach, and we are truly blessed to have him in Salem.”

 Goodman will be honored formally by the Salem-Roanoke County Chamber of Commerce in April.